ollionorg/cloud-bigtable-ecosystem/kafka-connect-bigtable-sink/README.md

 Follow these steps

-1. Build the Jar with `mvn clean package -Dmaven.test.skip`
+1. Build the Jar with `mvn clean package -Dmaven.test.skip` from the `sink/` folder.
 2. Create a **plugin directory**, if you don't have one already.
 You may already have one at `/usr/local/share/kafka/plugins`.
 3. Add the **plugin directory** path to `plugin.path` in your Kafka Connect .properties file, if you haven't already.
-4. Copy the JAR file into your **plugin directory**.
+4. Copy the `target/sink...-jar-with-dependencies.jar` JAR file into your **plugin directory**.
 5. Restart the Kafka Connect workers, so they can load the new plugin.
 6. Repeat these steps for every machine in your Kafka Connect cluster.